amariichi/LookingGlassGoViewer/README.md

 2. Copy all the built files and folders created into the folder where you installed Depth Pro in step 1.[^3]
 3. Place the image you want to view in naked-eye stereoscopic mode on Looking Glass Go into the `input` folder.
 4. Run the script by typing `python depth-pro_rgbde.py` in the terminal.
 A PNG file will be generated in the `output` folder, where the left half is the original image and the right half is almost transparent.[^4]
+5.Run Looking Glass Bridge [URL].
-5. When you load the image output by the script into the app, a stereoscopic image will be displayed on Looking Glass Go.
+6. When you load the image output by the script into the app, a stereoscopic image will be displayed on Looking Glass Go.
-6. Adjust zoom and depth in the app, press the **F1 key**, and save the Quilt image.
+7. Adjust zoom and depth in the app, press the **F1 key**, and save the Quilt image.

 [^3]: The app can be placed and run from any location, but in that case, place `depth-pro_rgbde.py` in the Depth Pro folder and run the script.
 Also, please create `input` and `output` folders.